zabokaa/FeminismQuiz/README.md

   - When a user wants to restart the game the shuffle funcion was not called.
 I fixed the bug by moving `randomize(questions);` to the `openQuiz()` function.
   -

+## Acknowledgements

+This project was based on full-stack course @ Code Institute.

+Ideas for code snippets (commented in my code)
+- W3School
+- Web Dev Simplified